texas holdem poker - Poker for Beginners

 First, Relax

 New players often hesitate and make wrong decisions due to nervousness.
-Remember, everyone starts as a beginner.
-Stay calm and don’t rush.
+As noted by professional poker player, Daniel Negreanu, in his 2019 book, "Power Hold'em Strategy," staying calm and patient is key to making better decisions at the table.
 Try to adapt to the game’s pace and avoid putting too much pressure on yourself.

 Learn Basic Strategies